 Other venue proposals

-Adding the cost of a managed bar (not BYOB), audio, video, lighting, parking, insurance, venue manager and security often doubles or triples a venue's published rental fee.
+Adding the cost of a managed bar (not BYO), audio, video, lighting, parking, insurance, venue manager and security often doubles or triples a venue's published rental fee.

 Yes, but aren't "All-Inclusive" venues are different?